thofma/TestingSFC.jl/README.md

 julia> has_SFC(ZG)
 ```

-## Examples from the manuscript
+## Proofs for the paper

-The following functions will run the algorithms for the examples from the paper.
+The following functions will run the algorithms which are part of the proofs from the paper.
 Note that the non-Magma version might take a very long time to finish for the groups of order >= 192.

 ```julia
 # Theorem 9.4